Time off work - overview

 If your employer won't let you take time off

 You should have an informal conversation first.
 Explain why you need the time off.
-You could get help to make your case from a trade union rep if you have one or someone from your HR team.
+You could get help to make your case from a trade union rep if you have one.
+If this doesn't work, you should raise a grievance with your employer.

-Your employer dismisses you or treats you unfairly for taking time off
+If you’re dismissed or treated unfairly for taking time off

 The adviser may be able to persuade your employer to take you back.
 If this doesn't work, you might be able to make a claim to an employment tribunal.